kristianceder/DRL-Traj-Planner/README.md

-# Bird's-Eye-View Based Trajectory Planning of Multiple Mobil Robots Using DRL and MPC
+# Bird's-Eye-View Based Trajectory Planning of Multiple Mobile Robots Using DRL and MPC
 *Trajectory Planning of Multiple Robots using Vision-Based Continuous Deep Reinforcement Learning and Model Predictive Control*
 ![Example](doc/cover.jpg "Example")

-The main branch of this repository is the single robot implementation of our paper.
+The main branch of this repository is the single-robot implementation of our paper.
 The multiple robot implementation is in a separate branch in the repository.

 The paper can be found here: [Paper](doc/iros24_official.pdf)